 National Weather Service Raleigh NC

-An upper level disturbance will track just to the north of the
+An upper level ridge will extend across the region through the

 .NEAR TERM /THROUGH TONIGHT/...

 As of 1220 PM Friday...

 Have issued a heat advisory for locations generally along and east

 of highway 1 through 7 PM this evening.
 Afternoon temps in the upper

 90s appear likely and with dewpoints in the lower 70s, heat

 index values will likely reach the critical threshold of 105.

 Weak sfc trough extending from the coastal plain through the

 sandhills and southern piedmont will aid to pool low level moisture.